 Technology: Plan-S is developing a constellation of small LEO satellites.

-Coverage: Turkey with new geographis on line for 2025/6
+Coverage: Turkey with new geographies on line for 2025/6

 Target Market: Plan-S is targeting sectors like logistics, agriculture, energy, and smart cities, with a focus on providing cost-effective IoT solutions that can operate in remote areas without traditional connectivity options.